 Apical derives from the term apex which means peak.
-Basal, on the other hand, derives from base.
+Basal, on the other hand, derives from the base.
 In the medical nomenclature for hollow organs, the term luminal is often used to refer to the pole which faces the lumen.
 The pole oriented away from the lumen is called abluminal.
-The cell’s side walls are often structurally and functionally correspondent to the base and are referred to as basolaterale membrane.
-In other parts, epithelial tissues form the inner lining and external lining of body parts.
+The cell’s sidewalls are often structurally and functionally correspondent to the base and are referred to as a basolateral membrane.
+In other parts, epithelial tissues are forming the inner lining and external lining of body parts.
 To summarize, the apical pole faces the surface, while the basal pole is attached to the connective tissue located below the epithelium.

 Types of epithelial tissue

-There are four different types of epithelial tissue: squamous, cuboidal, and columnar.
-The differentiation and classification of the types of epithelial tissue is based on the shape of the cell (e.g., cuboidal), the arrangement (e.g., single layered) and the cell surface (e.g., by kinocilia in the respiratory epithelium).
+There are three different types of epithelial tissue: squamous, cuboidal, and columnar.
+The differentiation and classification of the types of epithelial tissue are based on the shape of the cell (e.g., cuboidal), the arrangement (e.g., single-layered) and the cell surface (e.g., by kinocilia in the respiratory epithelium).

 Functions of epithelial tissue